-Traction Alopecia – hair loss resulting from forced epilation of the hair shaft often resulting in permanent hair loss.
-Tends to occur in females both adult and child of all ethnic backgrounds.
+Hair loss resulting from forced epilation of the hair shaft often resulting in permanent hair loss.
+This will occur in females both adult and child of all ethnic backgrounds.
 Afro Carribean (afroid) women are more likely to be affected.
 This is due to various common hair styling techniques (cane rows etc) that often far too tight.

-Hair extensions in most cases will cause traction alopecia.
-Although the textile strength of a hair shaft and its follicle for its size very strong, the additional weight of hair extensions will in time cause the hair to be epilated and in time may well lead to a degree of permanent hair loss.
+In most cases using extensions will cause traction alopecia.
+Even though your har is very strong the additional weight of the extensions will I’m time cause the hair to be epilated which will eventually lead to permanent hair loss.

 Other causes of traction alopecia include: tracks, styling rollers, pleats, long hair dressed and held in chignons and ponytails.
 All of these hair styles are associated with hairdressing procedures.
 Affected areas include the occipital hair line, auriculars and anterior margins.
 However, the whole scalp may be affected depending on the hair style used.

 I have mentioned these as they are a cause of many forms of traction alopecia.
 They are often far too tight thus the hair will epilate in time.
 Maybe when you have this style next time you will think about having them looser.